Employer of Record

 Is Severance Pay Required?

-Yes, severance pay is mandated, with specifics varying based on circumstances:
+Yes, severance-related obligations may arise, with specifics varying based on circumstances:

-• Voluntary Resignation: Employees receive accrued wages, payment for earned leave, and gratuity.
+• Voluntary Resignation: Employees may receive accrued wages, payment for earned leave, and gratuity where eligible.

-Also note, Gratuity is calculated in accordance with the Payment of Gratuity Act, which stipulates 15 days’ wages for every completed year of service.
-The total amount is subject to a maximum cap of INR 2 million (~USD 27,270).
+Also note, gratuity is generally calculated in accordance with the Payment of Gratuity framework at 15 days’ wages for every completed year of service.
+The current maximum statutory gratuity ceiling is INR 20 lakh.

 Employees vs Independent Contractors